tang-john/cse6242-teamfed/README.md

 dataset
 --------------------
-These data files were imported into SQLite using the custom Scala Spark code.
+These data files were imported into SQLite using the custom Scala Spark code under the spark_scala_importer folder

 | Description              | FIle                           | Source
 |--------------------------|--------------------------------|-------------------------------------------------